tommi-lew/pinboard_rb/README.md

 `gem install pinboard_rb` or add to Gemfile `gem 'pinboard_rb'`

 ##Usage
-All the API methods listed in `http://pinboard.in/api` should work.
+I'm working towards getting all the API methods listed in `http://pinboard.in/api` to work.

 Add following to your .rb